 |Left Power LED comes on||Right Sat LED turns Amber||Right Sat LED turns Green||On front of unit/keypad|

-- or will create many short/one point tracks all at once
+- It will create many short/one point tracks all at once (broken tracks)

 In order to correct this, you will need to work out what is causing the Spider's power to be cut/unreliable, and correct this issue.